 One of the most innovative tools ever invented for satnavs is the lane guidance functionality.
 This instrument makes sure you’re on the right lane at the right time and thus helps you avoid missing your junction.
 Some models even have the capacity to show you a near-realistic image of the right junction.

 For more information on how to chose the best satnav for you, newspaper The Guardian have created a useful list.

 Not the cheapest satnav on the market, but if you can manage to get it at a discount, the TomTom Go 50 is an excellent choice.
 It offers many of the most important satnav facilities and includes voice recognition as an additional extra.
-TomTom is renowned for the quality of its maps, so you can rest assured that you’ll have the best material to work with.
+TomTom offers high-quality maps, so you can rest assured that you’ll have the best material to work with.